jimasp/behave-vsc/CONTRIBUTING.md

 - Stack traces will only appear if `behave-vsc.xRay` is enabled.
 - The most common error handling stack is: `throw "msg"` -> `throw WkspError` -> `config.showError`.
 - *Unless you are in a top-level function, i.e. an entry point function, handler or unawaited async function, then errors should be thrown (i.e. do not call showError except in these cases)*.
-This is so that (a) all parent catches know about the error and can act on it, for example to stop a test run, and (b) the error only gets shown once (at the top of the stack).
+This is so that (a) all parent catches know about the error and can act on it, for example to cancel a test run if required, and (b) the error only gets shown once (at the top of the stack).
-- If you are adding a `throw` or `showError`, then ALWAYS test that error handling works as expected by deliberately throwing the error, i.e. check it gets gets logged correctly and only gets shown once.
+- If you are adding a `throw` (or `showError`), then ALWAYS test that error handling works as expected by deliberately throwing the error, i.e. check it gets gets logged correctly, only gets shown once, and has the full expected stack if `xRay` is enabled.
 - Entry point (event handlers/hooks) and background tasks (i.e. unawaited async functions/promises) should always contain a `try/catch` with a `config.showError`.
 Examples are `activate`,`deactivate` and any function called `...Handler` or `onDid...`, or just `on...` (e.g. `onCancellationRequested`).
 These are the top-level functions and so they need catches.
 - Elsewhere `showError` should be avoided.
 Instead you want to use either `throw my message` or `throw new WkspError(...)`.
-The second option should be used if: (a) there is no `catch` above that creates a `new WkspError` itself, and (b) you have a workspace context (i.e. `wkspSettings` or `wskpUri` is available to the function).
+The second option (`wkspError`) should be used if: (a) there is no `catch` above that creates a `new WkspError` itself, and (b) you have a workspace context (i.e. `wkspSettings` or `wskpUri` is available to the function).
 Either throw will then then get caught further up the stack, acted on if required and/or logged by the top-level function.
 - Any thrown errors are going to reach the user, so they should be things that either (a) the user can act upon to fix like a configuration problem or duplicate test, or (b) exceptions i.e. stuff that is never supposed to happen and should be raised as an issue on github.
 - Behave execution errors are not extension exceptions and should be handled, e.g. update test state to failed with a failure message that refers the user to look at the Behave VSC output window or the debug console as appropriate.
 - Info appears in the output window.
 Warnings and Errors appear in the output window and the notification window.
 All of them will appear in console if `xRay` is enabled.